schmooser/blog.ora600.ru/_posts/2013-06-03-annuity-caltulator.md

     PCT = 14.99/100
     YEARS = 2
-    m = 12  # number of payments in year
+    m = 12  # number of payments in a year

     SUM = 100000